Charles Bonnet Syndrome: Why Am I Having These Visual Hallucinations?

 The hallucinations are more likely to occur when the person is awake, alone, and in dim light, or when he or she is physically inactive or lacks distractions, such as television.

-Sometimes consultation with a neurologist or other specialist is necessary to rule out any serious disorders that may mimic Charles Bonnet syndrome, such as stroke and Parkinson's disease.
+Sometimes consultation with a neurologist or other specialist is necessary to rule out any serious disorders that may mimic Charles Bonnet syndrome [such as migraine, epilepsy, brain tumors, dementia, Parkinson's disease, or mental illness, for example].
 For most patients, however, just knowing that they aren't becoming mentally ill and that the symptoms will eventually subside is all the treatment they need.